WesSec/LSDB_archiver/readme.md

 ### **Disclaimer**
 This is some hacky script i quickly wrote, it comes with absolutely no warranty or whatsoever, it works or it doesn't.
 You can try to open an issue on github
 I am in no way associated with LSDB.
+If this script violates any kind of policy please let me know.

 ### **How does this work:**